musana/CF-Hero/README.md

 ## SS

 Smart coloring: Yellow highlights indicate non-Cloudflare IPs, which will only be subject to checks.
+The title parameter can be set if the first request is blocked by Cloudflare.
+If the title parameter is not set, the HTML title is automatically retrieved.
 <p align="left">
   <img src="img/3.png">
 </p>